PoOnesNerfect/jlf/README.md

 You can use `{#if field}...{/if}` to conditionally print the content inside the block if the field exists.

-the condition only checks if the field exists (or is null) or not, but not the truthiness of the field.
+The condition only checks if the field exists and is not null, but not the truthiness of the field.

 If the field exists and the value is `false`, it will still print the content inside the block.